These bowls are frequently used for many purposes, including

 color darkens to deep browns and reds.
 The

 manufacture is a member of the Fair Trade Federation.

 Provide healthy and safe working conditions.

 Pay a fair wage in the local context.

 workers whenever possible.

-Mattress Freight Quote Form: Customers are
+Mattress Freight Quote Form:

 responsible for all shipping charges (one-way discounts on mattresses